boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 The implementation was capable of performing a single training session in about 2 minutes, when performed on an Intel Xeon W3530, 2.80 GHz and 8 logical cores, 6 x 4 GB ECC memory 1066MHz DDR2 and two GPU's, GTX 750 TI and GTX 660 respectively.
 Our implementation allowed for the values of the configurations to be loaded through a .csv file format, to which we created a script that generated different test configurations.
-When testing a hypothesis, it was sufficient to supply ballpark estimates of the appropriate ranges for the values, as the script methodically creates tests that ensures all configurations in the supplied range, and with the supplied interval are tested.
+When testing a hypothesis, it was sufficient to supply estimates of the appropriate ranges for the values, as the script methodically creates tests that ensures all configurations in the supplied range, and with the supplied interval, are tested.

 Testing would ensue at night, and test results was analyzed in the morning.
-This method of testing allows for the exploration of several hypothesis about the structure of the network, and for finetuning the final settings of the network.
+This method of testing allowed for the exploration of several hypotheses about the structure of the network, and for finetuning the final settings of the network.
 Training was done this way, in order to determine the best activation and training functions, while also testing multiple different layer configurations.

 ### Training function
-The neural network was tested with two different training functions: gradient descent, RProp, and simulated annealing.
-Simulated annealing yielded the best results.
+The neural network was tested with three different training functions from OpenCV: gradient descent, RProp, and simulated annealing, where simulated annealing yielded the best results.
-This could be due to simulated annealing's ability to find different local minima, and approximate a global minima, as gradient decent and RProp are more dependent on the initial seed of the neural network.
+This finding could be due to simulated annealing's ability to find different local minima, and approximate a global minima, as gradient decent and RProp are more dependent on the initial seed of the neural network.
 This does not mean that gradient decent and RProp cannot be used, but more extensive testing is required in order to explore the possible global minima.
-This is partly due to the problems described in [@sec:backpropagation], with the saturation of the neurons.
+This is partly due to the problem concerning the saturation of the neurons, described in [@sec:backpropagation].

 ### Activation function
 The sigmoid activation function was chosen, even though it has the potential of giving saturated neurons.